38 Oxley Road

-38 Oxley Road was the residence of the first prime minister of Singapore, Lee Kuan Yew from the 1940s until his death in 2015.
-The house was built in the late 19th century and is an eight-bedroom two-storey bungalow located near Orchard Road.
+38 Oxley Road is an eight-bedroom two-storey bungalow located near Orchard Road, Singapore.
+The house was built in the late 19th century and was the residence of the first prime minister of Singapore, Lee Kuan Yew, from the 1940s until his death in 2015.
 The first meeting of the People's Action Party (PAP) occurred in the basement.

 In 2017, it became central to a dispute in Singapore among Lee's children, Lee Hsien Loong, Lee Hsien Yang and Lee Wei Ling, over its use and demolition.
 Lee Kuan Yew had originally willed the house to Lee Hsien Loong, who later sold it to Lee Hsien Yang in 2015 at market price, on the condition that both of them would donate half of the value to charity.

+Lee's will included a condition that his daughter Lee Wei Ling be allowed to stay there.
+She died on 9 October 2024, opening a range of plausible options for the house as set out by the Ministerial Committee in 2018.
+The options are to (i) retain the property by gazetting it as a National Monument or for conservation; (ii) retain the dining room and demolish the rest of the property; or (iii) allow the property to be demolished fully and allow for the site to be redeveloped.
+In 2025, the government announced their intentions to gazette it as a national monument.

 History

-Built in 1898 and commissioned by Dutch merchant Hermann Cornelius Verloop, the area in which the house was located was named after British doctor Thomas Oxley who owned a nutmeg plantation on the location in the late 1840s.
+Built in 1898 and commissioned by Dutch merchant Hermann Cornelius Verloop, the area in which the house was located was named after British doctor Thomas Oxley, who owned a nutmeg plantation on the location in the late 1840s.
 It was named Castor, and was one of a pair of identical houses.
 Its twin, Pollux, at 40 Oxley Road, has been demolished.
 The area was acquired by a Jewish merchant named Manasseh Meyer.
 The house was vacated by its European owners during the Japanese occupation and taken over by Japanese civilians.

 Kuan Yew and his family moved into the residence after the war.
 In 1950, Lee's wife Kwa Geok Choo moved into the house.
 The meetings of the PAP were regularly held in the basement in 1954.
-The building continued to serve as the residence of Lee throughout his tenure as prime minister and his first born son, Lee Hsien Loong, was raised here.
+The building continued to serve as the residence of Lee throughout his tenure as prime minister and his first born son, third prime minister of Singapore Lee Hsien Loong, was raised here.
 Fortifications and a guardhouse were added to the house in 1965 after Singapore separated from the Federation of Malaysia.

 Maintenance of the house was understood to be minimal.
 The Lees had a contractor/housekeeper, Teow Seng Hua, to take care of minor repair works that were required.